Last Updated on: November 3, 2021

-Back with Metzeler Karoo Street updates, per July 2018.
-Now after a trans-euro ride.
+Metzeler Karoo Street updates per July 2018: now after a trans-euro ride.
 Been an absolutely awesome adventure!
 Despite experiences I could have done well without.

 More about that later.
-Now, tire-ingly, lets talk biznizz.
-For a more professional review, check out this page.
+Now, tire-ingly, lets talk tyre/tire.
+For a more professional review, maybe you should check out this page.

 Metzeler Karoo Street; still good but..